6 min

 • Viruses: Epstein-Barr virus, cytomegalovirus, and hepatitis C virus have been linked to Sjögren’s syndrome.
 However, the relationship is not fully understood.

-Blepharitis - Symptoms, Causes, Diagnosis & Treatment
+Blepharitis - Symptoms, Causes & Treatment

 SJÖGREN’S SYNDROME causes?
 (CONT.)